 Or, you can up your antioxidant intake by enjoying a fresh-squeezed berry juice at Farm Fresh Produce and Greenhouse.
 Custom blends are no problem, just let the juicer know how you’d like your beverage prepared.

 July, which is also Watermelon Month, is a perfect time for biting into a juicy wedge of watermelon during a lazy summer picnic.
-California is the third largest producer of watermelons and farmers here harvest 15% of the country's entire crop.
+California is the third largest producer of watermelons and our farmers here harvest 15% of the country's entire crop.

 Although watermelons are more than 90% water—a great way to stay hydrated on a hot summer afternoon—they also carry their share of nutrients including a healthy serving of lycopene, a powerful antioxidant.
 One cup of watermelon has nearly 150% the lycopene you’d find in a cup of tomatoes.